PYangLab/CepoManuscript/README.md

 The documentation for _Cepo_ is available from http://github.io/PYangLab/Cepo

-To view the vignette and all the package documentation for the development version visit http://github.io/HaniJieunKim/Cepo.

 ## Citing _Cepo_

 If you use _Cepo_ in your work please cite